giantswarm/cluster-openstack/README.md

 A Helm chart to deploy a Kubernetes cluster on OpenStack via CAPI / CAPO.

 All credit goes to the [original authors](https://github.com/giantswarm/cluster-openstack) of this Helm chart - this is a customised and simplified (for our use-case) fork.

+Some bits also lifted from [StackHPC's Helm charts](https://github.com/stackhpc/capi-helm-charts).

 ## Setup and usage